hoangduytran/blender-manual/manual/files/media/image_formats.rst

 Available options for OpenEXR render output are:

 Color Depth
+   The exponent value (with base two) for how many colors can be represented within a single color channel.
+   A higher bit depth will allow more possible colors, reducing banding, and increasing precision.
+   Yet a higher bit depth will increase memory usage exponentially.

+   :Float (Half):
-   *Half* saves images in a custom 16 bits per channel floating-point format.
+      Saves images in a custom 16 bits per channel in a floating-point format.
       This reduces the actual "bit depth" to 10-bit, with a 5-bit power value and 1-bit sign.

-   Float (Half), Float (Full)
+   :Float (Full):
+      Saves images using 32 bits per channel in a floating-point format.

+.. _bpy.types.ImageFormatSettings.exr_codec:

 Codec
-   :``PXR24``:
-      Lossy algorithm from Pixar, converting 32-bit floats to 24-bit floats.
-   :``ZIP``:
+   The type of compression to encode the EXR-file with.

+   :None: Disables all compression for fastest encoding times but creates larger file sizes.
+   :ZIP:
-      Standard lossless compression using Zlib, operating on 16 scanlines at a time.
+      Lossless compression using Zlib on 16 row image blocks.
-   :``PIZ``:
-      Lossless wavelet compression.
-Compresses images with grain well.
-   :``RLE``:
+   :PIZ:
+      Lossless wavelet compression, effective for noisy/grainy images.
+   :DWAA (lossy):
+      JPEG-like lossy compression on 32 row image blocks.
+   :DWAB (lossy):
+      JPEG-like lossy compression on 256 row image blocks.
+   :ZIPS:
+      Lossless compression using Zlib, each image row compressed separately
+   :RLE:
-      Run-length encoded, lossless, works well when scanlines have same values.
+      Lossless run length encoding compression, works well when image rows have the same values.
-   :``ZIPS``:
-      Standard lossless compression using Zlib, operating on a single scanline at a time.
-   :``DWAA``:
-      JPEG-like lossy algorithm from DreamWorks; compresses blocks 32 scanlines together.
-   :``DWAB``:
-      Same as ``DWAA`` but compresses blocks of 256 scanlines.
+   :Pxr24 (lossy):
+      Converts 32-bit floats to 24 bits then uses deflate compression.
+      Pxr24 is lossless for half and 32-bit integer data and slightly lossy for 32-bit float data.
+   :B44 (lossy):
+      Lossy compression for 16 bit float images, at fixed 2.3:1 ratio.
+      B44 compresses uniformly regardless of image content.
+   :B44A (lossy):
+      Lossy compression for 16 bit float images, at fixed 2.3:1 ratio with further compression on areas of flat color are further compressed, such as alpha channels.

 Preview
    On rendering animations (or single frames via command line), Blender saves the same image also as a JPEG, for quick preview or download.